hilfigertout/HackRshell/README.md

 ## Personal Note

 This project was written for fun and is intended mainly as a proof of concept.
 It was not meant for actual offensive security operations, especially given that "malicious R package" is a niche and unlikely way of gaining a foothold on a target computer.
 Off the top of my head I can see this project being used to show what can happen if an unsuspecting statistician loads just any R package and to showcase the importance of sticking to the R libraries vetted by CRAN.
-Besides that, all things considered this is a pretty weak reverse shell.
+Besides that, all things considered this isn't a particularly powerful reverse shell.